As an Amazon Associate we earn from qualifying purchases.

 Country hams are basically American prosciutto.
 Contrast this with the ham you think of in a sandwich or at the dinner table which used to be known as a “city” ham (now just the default ham).
 If you are lucky enough to have access to American Country Ham, I highly recommend it!

-The flavor in our oven-baked ham and cheese sliders is primarily coming from two places:
+The flavor in my oven-baked ham and cheese sliders is primarily coming from two places:

 - The steamed onions: As they sweat off moisture, it will get picked up in the bread like a sponge.

 - The ham: While cured hams are low in moisture, they are huge on flavor.
 The flavor of those hams is all heavily soluble in fat.
 So when the meat gets warm and touches that cheese I get so much flavor.

 What Pairs with Ham and Cheese Sliders?

 Drinks-wise, I’d recommend a lighter beer like wheat or pilsner.
 While these do pack quite a bit of flavor (especially if you sprung for the special ham), they are not burgers and you don’t want to overpower them with a dark beer.

 To make these ham and cheese sliders all you will need is a baking dish, cutting board, a knife, and a measuring spoon.

 - 1/2 onion